nus-cs2030s/2324-s2/docs/style.md

         set shiftwidth=2
         set autoindent
         set smartindent
-        " For Java: enabling this includes Java-specific indentation settings that handles annotations like @Override filetype plugin indent on
+        " For Java: enabling this includes Java-specific indentation settings that handle annotations like @Override filetype plugin indent on
         ```